In fact studies have shown that indoor tanners

 the health benefits of exposure to UVA and

-UVB rays greatly outweigh the disadvantages, even if that means using a
+rays greatly outweigh the disadvantages, even if that means using a sunbed

 during winter months." -British Oncologist Dr. Tim Oliver -